 Plan to Succeed

-Just as you create your annual marketing plan and outline your social media calendar, online promotions must be pre-planned.
+Just as you create your annual marketing plan and outline your social media calendar, online promotions must be pre-planned if you want to understand how to run a successful social media contest.
 You don’t want to:

 - have your giveaway not reach its marketing targets,